Brooke Fletcher

-Brooke Fletcher is an on-air talent for Apple TV+, Bally Sports, and the Big Ten Network.
+Brooke Fletcher (born May 16, 1992) is an on-air talent for Chicago Sports Network, and the Big Ten Network.
 She co-hosts the Bally Sports show The Rally and previously covered the Detroit Tigers, Detroit Red Wings, and Detroit Pistons for Bally Sports Detroit.
 Her father is Scott Fletcher, who played 15 seasons in Major League Baseball including his final season for Tigers in 1995.
 He’s currently a minor league instructor for the Tigers.
 Her brother-in-law is Gordon Beckham, who played for the Tigers in the 2019 season.
+She married Padres infielder Jake Cronenworth on January 18, 2025.

 Early life and college

 Fletcher was born in Milwaukee, Wisconsin while her dad was playing for the Milwaukee Brewers.
 Her family moved to Georgia when she was two.
 She graduated from Starr's Mill High School in 2010, and went to Auburn University.
 She majored in business marketing and minored in Spanish, was in a sorority, Phi Mu and was involved in Auburn’s television station, Eagle Eye TV.